Love4684/Data-Structures-and-Algorithms/DS-ALGO/oops(Object-Oriented Programming System)/README.rst

 Abstract Class and Pure Virtual Function ....................

+An interface describes the behavior or capabilities of a C++ class without committing to a particular implementation of that class.

+The C++ interfaces are implemented using abstract classes.

 .. code:: c++

       Abstract Class is a class which contains atleast one Pure Virtual function in it.